jameshughes89/cs101/site/topics/car-rental/car-rental.rst

         :param age: Age of the driver.
         :param code: The classification code (B ord D).
         :param odometer_start: Odometer when the renter took the car.
-        :param odometer_finish: Odomoter when the renter returned the car.
+        :param odometer_finish: Odometer when the renter returned the car.
         :return: The amount to charge the renter.
         '''